 Screens are doing an important job during this crisis — they’re helping parents work from home by keeping kids distracted.
 Call it babysitting if you like, but we’re in survival mode.
 Screens are also providing some sanity for adults who feel stressed about finances and the future.
 If your kids are spending three hours playing Minecraft, that’s okay.

 Keeping your family members healthy and helping them cope with related anxiety — yours and theirs — should be the priority now.
+And try not to worry about too much video games.
 Remember that, for many kids with ADHD, playing video games relieves stress.

 It might help you to know that some research 3shows a positive link between video games and improved relationships with peers.
 The CDC is also encouraging people to use digital media during isolation.
 Nothing replaces in-person interaction, of course, but video chat and social media can help to ward off feelings of loneliness, strengthen friendships, and connect you to loved ones.

 For a small percentage of kids, too much time online interferes with emotional regulation and social skills development.
 If yours is interacting with the family, keeping up with school work, sleeping well, and exercising, they are likely not in that group.

 Instead of limiting screens to a certain number of hours, carve out chunks for non-media activity.
 Go outside with a pet.
 Play a card or board game together.
 Watch a nature show or funny videos.
 Pillow fights and tickle contests are other great ways to have off-line fun.